A51 Tarvin to Cheshire improvement scheme

 Additional investment at the A51/A55 roundabout junction has been committed by Highways England for the detailed design of this busy junction to improve capacity.
 The scheme will seek funding for construction during the next round of competitive Road Investment Strategy funding by Highways England.
 This will ensure the two schemes are complimentary and improve journey time by reducing congestion.

 Mott MacDonald consultancy were appointed to produce the business case development and detailed design drawings.
-Balfour Beatty has been appointed by us to construct the proposed scheme, with scheme construction scheduled to start from summer 2020 and completion in spring 2021.
+Balfour Beatty has been appointed by us to construct the scheme, with scheme construction scheduled to start from summer 2020 and completion in spring 2021.